In Ian's wake, Florida residents brave a slow wait for power

 President Joe Biden and first lady Jill Biden plan to visit Florida on Wednesday.
 The president was in Puerto Rico on Monday, promising to “rebuild it all” after Hurricane Fiona knocked out all power to the island two weeks ago.

-Meanwhile, in Florida neighborhoods still without power, many residents have been sharing generators to keep things such as refrigerators cool and using outdoor grills to cook food.
+Meanwhile, in Florida neighborhoods still without power, many residents have been sharing generators to keep things such as refrigerators cool and using outdoor grills to cook.

 “But I’m not the only one,” she said.
 Gesturing to her neighbor’s house she said: “I have a generator.
 They have a little baby over there.
 So we’re sharing the generator between the two homes.”